Litz-Lab/Scarab-infra/pystats.md

 ## Quickstart
 ### Using the quick start guide with jupyter notebooks
 Prerequisites:
-1) Install the jupyter notebook server with `pip3 install notebook`
+1) Install the jupyter notebook server with `pip3 install notebook` OR use the provided conda envronment
 1) Have serve_jupyter.sh in the directory you want to create the server
 1) Have scarab_stats_quick_start.ipynb in the directory you want to create the server
 1) Have scarab_stats.py in the directory you want to create the server **You need the quick start guide and serve_jupyter.sh in the same directory**

+Using conda:
+Please run `conda env create --file quickstart_env.yaml` on bohr using the provided quickstart_env.yaml file.
+This will provide you with all the notebooks pip library required for running the server

 Running the guide:
 Then you can run ./serve_jupyter.sh on bohr3 to start the server.
 It will take around 4 seconds to get a port, start the server, and generate the kill script.